gasparka/thesis/docs/intro.rst

-As shown on above image, Python sources are turned into synthesizable VHDL code.
+As shown on :numref:`label`, Python sources are turned into synthesizable VHDL code.
 In :code:`__init__`, any valid Python code can be used, all the variables are collected as registers.
 Objects of other classes (derived from HW) can be used as registers, even lists of objects is possible.